Jeiwan/uniswapv3-book/content/docs/milestone_5/price-oracle.md

 }
 ```

-An observation is a fact of recording of a price.
+*An observation* is a slot that stores a recorded price.
+It stores a price, the timestamp when this price was recorded,
+and the `initialized` flag that is set to `true` when the observation is activated (not all observations are activated by
+default).
 A pool contract can store up to 65,535 observations:

 ```solidity
 // src/UniswapV3Pool.sol